Eduardo Schwank: 2008

 In April 2008, Schwank won two consecutive Challenger events, the first in Cremona, Italy and the second in Rome, Italy.
 On May 12, 2008, a hotel in which Schwank was staying while competing in a Challenger event in Bordeaux, France caught fire.
 Schwank's room was engulfed by the blaze, which destroyed his laptop, his passport, as well as the prize money he had earned from the Rome Challenger tournament.
 Schwank was not in his room at the time.
 He ended up winning the tournament, making that his third consecutive Challenger title.

 He was involved in a legal battle after reportedly being accused of responsibility for the blaze by leaving an oven switched on in his room.
 He denied the charges.

-At the 2008 French Open, Schwank defeated former world no. 1 Carlos Moyà in the first round.
+At the 2008 French Open, Schwank defeated former world no. 1 Carlos Moyá in the first round.
 He was also victorious in his next match, but was defeated in the third round by Paul-Henri Mathieu in four sets.

 2011

-Schwank reached the final of the French Open in men's doubles partnering Juan Sebastian Cabal.
+Schwank reached the final of the French Open in men's doubles partnering Juan Sebastián Cabal.
 In the final, they lost to Max Mirnyi and Daniel Nestor in three tight sets with a tiebreak in the first set.
 He also reached the final of the US Open in mixed doubles partnering Gisela Dulko.
 They lost to Jack Sock and Melanie Oudin in a super-tiebreak.